c3n9/WordSkillz/README.md

 # WordSkillz

 WordSkillz - your ultimate companion for learning new words and expanding your vocabulary.
-This innovative mobile application is designed for efficient learning of new words anytime, anywhere.
+This mobile application is designed for efficient learning of new words anytime, anywhere.

 ## Key Features: